-How Do You Batch Cook Low-Carb Meals That Actually Freeze Well?
+How Do You Batch Cook Low-Carb Meals That Actually Store Well in the Refrigerator?

 Batch Cooking Made Easy with Low-Carb Recipes

 Batch cooking is one of the best strategies for saving time, money, and stress while maintaining a low-carb lifestyle.
-By preparing larger quantities of meals at once and freezing them, you’ll always have healthy options ready to go, even on your busiest days.
+By preparing larger quantities of meals at once and refrigerating them for the week, you’ll always have healthy options ready to go, even on your busiest days.
 The best part?
 You don’t have to spend all day in the kitchen.
 A couple of hours once or twice a week is often enough.

 1. Choose the Right Recipes

-Not all meals freeze well, so start with dishes designed for reheating.
-Soups, stews, casseroles, meatballs, and stir-fries are excellent choices because they maintain flavor and texture after freezing.
-Egg-based dishes like frittatas also hold up surprisingly well when portioned and wrapped individually.
+Not all meals store equally well, so start with dishes that reheat easily and maintain their texture over several days.
+Soups, stews, casseroles, meatballs, and stir-fries are excellent choices because they hold up well when refrigerated.
+Egg-based dishes like frittatas also store surprisingly well when portioned and kept chilled.

 Example Ideas: Low-carb chili, zucchini lasagna, chicken stir-fry with cauliflower rice, or turkey meatballs with marinara.